RobMeades/ioc-client/README.md

 `tmpfs    /var/log/nginx     tmpfs    defaults,noatime,nosuid,mode=0755,size=10m           0       0`

-Note that the DNS servers, stored in `/etc/resolv.conf`, may well be different for your cellular connection and your Ethernet connection.
-You want to make sure that the disk is writeable when you are connected via cellular only, then the correct DNS servers for the cellular network will be stored in the read-only file, otherwise DNS look-up could fail when you are on cellular only.
-That said, DNS look-up could then fail if you only have Ethernet connected (if the cellular network has its own DNS servers which are only accessible from inside the network), so it is best to move the `resolv.conf` file to an 'rw' area as follows:
+Note that the DNS servers, stored in `/etc/resolv.conf` when DNS sorts itself out at boot, may well be different for your cellular connection and your Ethernet connection.
+You could make sure that the disk is writeable when you are connected via cellular only, then the correct DNS servers for the cellular network will be stored in the read-only file, otherwise DNS look-up could fail when you are on cellular only.
+That said, DNS look-up could then fail if you only have Ethernet connected (if the cellular network has its own DNS servers which are only accessible from inside the network), so the better solution is to create an `rw` area following the instructions [below](#saving-logs-persistently-with-a-read-only-root) and then move the `resolv.conf` file to it as follows:

 ```
 sudo mv /etc/resolv.conf /rw/resolv.conf